Unboxed-Software/solana-course/content/token-program.md

             decimals,
             payer,
             payer,
-            programId
+            programId,
-        )
+        ),
     );

-    return transaction
+    return transaction;
 }
 ```

-When manually building the instructions to create a new token mint, make sure you add the instructions for creating the account and initializing the mint to the *same transaction*.
+When manually building the instructions to create a new token mint, make sure you add the instructions for creating the account and initializing the mint to the _same transaction_.
 If you were to do each step in a separate transaction, it's theoretically possible for somebody else to take the account you create and initialize it for their own mint.

 ### Rent and Rent Exemption

 Note that the first line in the function body of the previous code snippet contains a call to `getMinimumBalanceForRentExemptMint`, the result of which is passed into the `createAccount` function.
 This is part of account initialization called rent exemption.

 Until recently, all accounts on Solana were required to do one of the following to avoid being deallocated:

 1. Pay rent at specific intervals
 2. Deposit enough SOL upon initialization to be considered rent-exempt